 Spend a morning at the Albany Institute of History & Art, one of America’s oldest museums, to see captivating Hudson River School paintings, exhibits on Colonial Albany, and Ancient Egyptian artifacts.

-Gather a bounty of delicious treats to take home on a Sunday Funday at Goold Orchards in nearby Castleton.
-Open year-round, the farm store sells pies, doughnuts, cider, local cheeses and a great variety of apples.
+Gather a bounty of delicious treats to take home on a Sunday Funday at Windy Hill Orchard & Farm Market in nearby Castleton.
+Open year-round, the farm store sells pies, doughnuts, cider, local cheeses, and a great variety of apples.
 On-site, Brookview Station Winery creates award-winning wines and famous Joe-Daddy’s hard cider.
 Pick strawberries and raspberries in summer; apples and pumpkins from September through November.

 Classic 1927 DeWitt Clinton hotel renovated into a contemporary four-star Marriott; one block from Empire State Plaza.
 Old world charm and modern conveniences.
 Concierge, limo service, high-end Wellington's restaurant.

-Shepherd's pie, fish & chips, wings, sliders.
-Over 25 beers on tap.
+Shepherd's pie, fish and chips, wings, sliders.
+More than 25 beers on tap.
 Live music.

 Classic American cuisine.
-One of Albany’s oldest restaurants; charming original wood interior with chandeliers, checkered flooring.
+One of Albany’s oldest restaurants; charming original wood interior with chandeliers and checkered flooring.